 No more stiff, bulky crocheted sweaters!
 Author Dora Ohrenstein says working from the top down with soft, flexible yarns will open your eyes to a whole new philosophy of fit.

-Writing my new book, Top-Down Crochet Sweaters, has been a thrill — and a learning experience.
+Writing Top-Down Crochet Sweaters was a thrill — and a learning experience.
 What did I learn from making the 14 sweaters in this book?
 Let me start with some backstory.

 I’m rather petite, and as a result, I find some people worry that my sweater designs won’t work for larger people.
 I like to think I can design for lots of body types, but working on this book, I developed an even better understanding of what’s really behind making a garment that flatters — and why working “top down” is a liberating way to get the fit you want.